lucknow

 lucknow residency

-Where the heritage sites like the Chota and Bada Imambara leave the tourists awestruck, a trip to The Residency Lucknow leaves people with mixed emotions.
+Where heritage sites like the Chota and Bada Imambara leave the tourists awestruck, a trip to The Residency Lucknow leaves people with mixed emotions.
 While on one hand, visitors get an idea of the grand life that the British led, on the other, it also develops a vague idea of the freedom struggle and the siege that this place has witnessed.

 There is no denying that The Residency Lucknow is an integral part of the city and a definite must-visit when here.